Mdevgaonkar/birdsHayDataModels/README.md

 objects seperated by | (pipe) represent options that will be available in the dropdown for that parmeter

 Data models for Mongo documents
+-users.json : all login and new signup related information to be stored here.

--resume.json : all user profile related information will be uploaded and maintained in this format.
+-resume.json : created when user adds any extra information apart from users.json.all user profile related information will be uploaded and maintained in this format.

 -organisation.json :all company/organisation/institute related information will be uploaded and maintained in this format.

 -skills.json : all new skills will be added in this array and will be linked to the companies as required.\n

--users.json